 If you love your peace and quiet, January is the perfect time to visit Italy.
-With fewer tourists around, the streets are quieter and there are more opportunities to meet local people celebrating the season.
+With fewer tourists around, the streets are quieter, accommodation is cheaper and there are more opportunities to meet local people.

-If you’ve decided to go at this time, we have put together a list of seven remarkable places that’ll make your holiday to Italy in January worthwhile.
-Keep reading to reading to learn what you can expect from the weather and festivals you can enjoy at this time.
+We put together a list of seven remarkable places to visit during your holiday to Italy in January.
+Keep reading to learn what they are, and to find out about weather and festivals in January.

 Weather in January in Italy